 Here are seven college-planning pitfalls parents and students should be aware of and work to avoid:

-- Relying too much on schools for guidance.
+Relying too much on schools for college planning assistance

 School guidance counselors are notoriously overworked, and spend most of their time managing day-to-day academic and behavior problems.
 Many are only familiar with local colleges and may be unaware of admissions standards at more distant schools.
 Sometimes colleges are recommended to students despite little chance of admission and some colleges that might be ideal are never even suggested.
 Families need to recognize that they cannot solely rely on schools to provide them with information and guidance, especially in enough of a timely manner for such a critical decision.